muti-kube/muti-kube/README.md

-# kube-cloud
+# muti-kube

 ## brief introduction

-kube-cloud is a Cloud native multi-cloud management system，It is being developed at a fast pace
+muti-kube is a Cloud native multi-cloud management system，It is being developed at a fast pace

 If you were lucky enough to see me